plafeberhva/web-student-quest/README.md

 This project uses Cursor rules adapted from [Andre Ratzenberger's cursor-rules repository](https://github.com/AndreRatzenberger/cursor-rules/).
 Many thanks to Andre for making these comprehensive rules available to the community.

+This project's story was generated with the help of the [AI story generator]( https://generatestory.io/ai-game-story-generator/).
 ---

 ## Required Workflow for Making Changes